wakatime/wakatime-blog/posts/43-wakatime-2020-programming-stats.md

 Smarter matching of category, domain, or app with [custom rules][rules].

 ### 📊 Performance improvements for teams
-We increased p99 TTI performance by 90% for [team dashboards][teams].
+We improved p99 TTI performance by 90% for [team dashboards][teams].
 This greatly improves the experience for teams with more than 50 devs on a dashboard.

 ### 📺 55 IDEs supported
 We’ve been busy adding support for all the [text editors][plugins] developers use.